Police chief apologises for 'erroneous' Maccabi Tel Aviv fan ban evidence for Aston Villa Europa League match, blaming AI

 Maccabi Tel Aviv fans were banned from attending the Europa League game against Aston Villa at Villa Park in November due to safety concerns; West Midlands Police were concerned about their ability to deal with potential protests

+Guildford's position is in doubt following the fallout from the force's decision to advise the Safety Advisory Group to ban Maccabi Tel Aviv supporters.

+However, the Home Secretary cannot sack the Chief Constable directly - only a Police and Crime Commissioner can.

-West Midlands Police’s chief constable has apologised to MPs for giving them an error in evidence which arose from the use of artificial intelligence over the decision to ban Maccabi Tel Aviv fans.
+Guildford apologised to MPs for giving them an error in evidence, which arose from the use of artificial intelligence over the decision to ban Maccabi Tel Aviv fans.

 Force leaders have been under fire over the decision to ban supporters of the Israeli football team from attending a Europa League match against Aston Villa on November 6.